EternityForest/standards/drafts/open_project_guidelines.md

 However, as mentioned before, desktop-type apps should retain compatibility with old save files indefinitely, and applications to support hardware devices should retain support for older versions of the devices indefinitely.

 Use of deprecated or removed command line arguments in shell programs should not cause errors.

+Programs and data formats should be designed assuming that features will be added at some point.

 Network IO
 ----------